 - Intellectual Property Businesses as licensed in the State, including Intellectual Property Businesses licensed in a Free Zone or a Financial Free Zone.

 - Distribution and Service Centers Businesses as licensed in the State, including Distribution and Service Centres Businesses licensed in a Free Zone or a Free Zone.

-The UAE Economic Substance Regulations (ESR) provide for a list of entities that are exempt from the requirements to file an ESR Report and meet the Economic Substance Test, albeit they remain under an obligation to submit a notification.
-The following is a list of Exempted Licensees:
+The Economic Substance Regulations (ESR) of the UAE listed a number of institutions which are excluded from the requirements to file an ESR report and to comply with the Economic Substance Test, even though they remain subject to a notification duty.
+A number of exempted licensees are shown below: